 Camping in the Parking Lot

-We made it to the lot just before dark and decided to not attempt traveling the dirt road after dark.
+We made it to the lot just before sunset and decided to not attempt traveling the dirt road after dark.
 We settled into our truck camper for the night as there are no campgrounds in the immediate vicinity.
-There are no signs saying that camping is prohibited and in fact, a few guys set up a tent outside one of the fence coral areas.
+There are no signs saying that camping is prohibited and in fact, a few guys set up a tent outside one of the fencing corral areas.
 We heard them in the middle of the night saying something was outside their tent.
 I can only assume that it was one of the much-feared porcupines.

 Hiking Bugaboo Provincial Park